foundry-vtt-community/wiki.js/development/guides/package-best-practices.md

 # Files and Dependencies
 - Paths to your files use the exact same case-sensitive directories as in the download zip.
 Windows, Linux, and OSX treat capitalization of directories differently.
 - Do not use spaces in file names or directory names.
 All directories should be URL-compatible.
-We recommend using `kebabCase` where your spaces are replaced with `-`.
+We recommend using `kebab-case` where your spaces are replaced with `-`.
 - Never do a relative import (esmodule) from one module to another (or to a system).
 If you need access to something, contact the developer and ask them to expose it instead.
 - A dependency on another module should be resolved by `CONFIG` variables defined by that dependency or namespaced classes or Hooks.